 2017 - Square Magazine Issues 801

 Japan has one of the highest population densities in the world.
 Due to the country's high need of space and a culture where efficiency and organising are of high priority, it's landscapes are highly cultivated.
 However, the strength of nature is visible in many places, making it both respected and feared.
-The series 'Refusing Landscapes' examines the close relationship between man and nature in Japan.
+The series 'Refusing Landscapes' (2015) examines the relationship between man and nature in Japan.